keywordsalad/thisfieldwas.green/site/_drafts/functional-programming/embracing-nondeterminism-with-functors.md

 ```
 :::

-Consider for a moment: with a Functor you are able to work within the scope of the production of some term from single context.
-But what happens if you require terms produced from two contexts?
+This simple abstraction is enabling on its own, as it frees the logic in function `f` from the burden of complexity present in the context of `F[_]`.
+However this is only an _elementary_ abstraction.
+Consider for a moment: with a Functor you are able to work against the term produced by a single context.
+But what happens if you require terms produced from two or more contexts?

-Take for example these two contexts and the function signature for `combine()`:
+Take for example these two instances of the context `F[_]` and the function signature for `combine()`:

 :::{.numberLines .nowrap}
 ```scala